GhentCORR/ghentcorr.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ghent University Community for Open and Reproducible Research.
+subtitle: Ghent University Community for Open and Reproducible Research

 profile:
   align: right